DevExpress-Examples/winui-mvvm-custom-behavior/README.md

 The [Behavior&lt;T&gt;](https://docs.devexpress.com/WinUI/DevExpress.WinUI.Core.Behavior-1?v=22.1) class contains the [AssociatedObject](https://docs.devexpress.com/WinUI/DevExpress.WinUI.Core.Behavior.AssociatedObject?v=22.1) property.
 DevExpress MVVM Framework specifies this property when you add a **Behavior** to the [Behaviors](https://docs.devexpress.com/WinUI/DevExpress.WinUI.Core.Interaction.Behaviors?v=22.1) collection.

-After the AssociatedObject is specified, DevExpress MVVM Framework invokes the virtual **OnAttached** method.
-You can override this method to subscribe to AssociatedObject's events and initialize its properties.
+After the **AssociatedObject** is specified, DevExpress MVVM Framework invokes the virtual **OnAttached** method.
+You can override this method to subscribe to **AssociatedObject**'s events and initialize its properties.

 To unsubscribe from events, you can use the virtual **OnDetaching** method.
 DevExpress MVVM Framework invokes when the Behavior is destroyed.